Icinga/icinga2/doc/6-distributed-monitoring.md

       global = true
     }

-**Note**: The master nodes do not need to know about the indirectly connected clients.
+Repeat the configuration step for `icinga2-master2.localdomain`, `icinga2-satellite1.localdomain` and `icinga2-satellite2.localdomain`.

-Since we want to use command endpoint check configuration, we must configure the client endpoint and zone objects.
+Since we want to use [top down command endpoint](6-distributed-monitoring.md#distributed-monitoring-top-down-command-endpoint) checks, we must configure the client endpoint and zone objects.
-In order to minimize the effort, we'll sync the client zone and endpoint config to the satellites where the connection information is needed as well.
+In order to minimize the effort, we'll sync the client zone and endpoint configuration to the satellites where the connection information is needed as well.

     [root@icinga2-master1.localdomain /]# mkdir -p /etc/icinga2/zones.d/{master,satellite,global-templates}